toggledbits/RGB-LED-Strip-Sequencer/README.md

 but I felt that that kind of interface was going to be slow and clumsy for this purpose.
 What I really thought would work well was a matrix of lighted buttons like they use on MIDI controllers.
-I thought it would be easy to create an interface on it, and the boys would think it was really cool-looking (I just want to give a shout out to Thomas Dolby for that--it's a long story, maybe ask me over a beer).
+I thought it would be easy to create an interface on it, and the boys would think it was really cool-looking (shout out to Thomas Dolby for that--it's a long story, maybe ask me over a beer).

 I don't recall how I found it, but I ended up stumbling across the Adafruit Trellis.
 It's (as of this writing)